migueltorrescosta/migueltorrescosta.github.io/page_Ideas.md

 A compendium of ideas and quotes.

+#### Alice G. Walton on [How Poverty changes your mind-set](http://review.chicagobooth.edu/behavioral-science/2018/article/how-poverty-changes-your-mind-set):

+*Contrary to the refrain that bad decisions lead to poverty, data indicate that it is the cognitive toll of being poor that leads to bad decisions.*

 #### Cornell Economist [Robert Frank](https://evolution-institute.org/profile/robert-frank/), on public policy regarding taxes:

 *What happens when you have less money to spend is very different from what happens when everyone has less money to spend.*